xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/January_26.md

 - Send the papers to Evelyn by ❗Friday❗

 5. Project ideas
-1) MS and Parkinson
+i) MS and Parkinson
 - A novel field
 - but have been touched a lot
-2) IBD
+ii) IBD
 - CD --> hard to find something novel
-- UC --> novel research question is hard to find
+- UC --> novel research question is hard to find iii) infant
-3) infant
 - datasets: need more time points, antibiotic exposure (use or not)
 - how does the antibiotic exposure affect the infant microbiota --> time dependent manner
-- Difficulty: Approperiate datasets
-4) Gut microbiota after chemotherapy (Novel)
+- Difficulty: Approperiate datasets iv) Gut microbiota after chemotherapy (Novel)
 - Having datasets and paper now
-5) Different types of cancers affect microbiota
+v) Different types of cancers affect microbiota

 6. Combining datasets
 - difficult at the beginning